|Full time||2 years||September 2016|

-The qualification is split into two stages - Stage 1 is an MA in Journalism or Magazine Journalism; and Stage 2 is the MFA.
+The qualification is split into two stages – stage 1 is an MA in Journalism or Magazine Journalism; and stage 2 is the MFA (Master of Fine Arts).

-At Stage 1 you will develop a range of professional and practical skills to equip you for a job in journalism, including news writing, sub-editing and design techniques, online journalism, research skills and media law.
-All students will complete a compulsory work placement with a professional journalism organisation, such as a newspaper, magazine, news agency, website, public relations agency or press office.
+At stage 1 you will develop a range of professional and practical skills to equip you for a job in journalism, including newswriting, subediting and design techniques, online journalism, research skills and media law.
+All students will complete a work placement with a professional journalism organisation, such as a newspaper, magazine, news agency, website, public relations agency or press office.

-Stage 2 (the MFA) is assessed by a 40,000-word dissertation and a professional practice 'log'.
-You will benefit from one-to-one supervision from an experienced journalist, backed by self-directed research, non-assessed seminars and workshops, and a vibrant extracurricular programme featuring guest journalists, non-fiction writers and masterclasses, all enhanced by similar programmes associated with the School's MFA in Creative Writing and its MA in Publishing Studies.
+Stage 2 (the MFA) is assessed by a 40,000-word dissertation and a professional practice ‘log'.
+You will benefit from one-to-one supervision from an experienced journalist, backed by self-directed research, non-assessed seminars and workshops, and a vibrant extracurricular programme featuring guest journalists, non-fiction writers and masterclasses.

 Please note that this is an indicative list of modules and is not intended as a definitive list.